Classification of Rigid Irregular $G_2$-Connections: Proof of Theorem

 which is a contradiction (recall that for any irreducible connection $\EE$ on some open subset $U$ of $\PP^1$ we always have $\rig(\EE)\le 2$). \\ In the second case, the formal type at $\infty$ of $\rho(\EE_i)$ has to be of the form

 and we compute

 which again yields a contradiction. \\ Now we're left with the cases $G=SO(7)$ and $G=G_2$.
 Recall that the third exterior power of the standard representation of $SO(7)$ is irreducible, so it suffices to prove that $G$ has a non-zero invariant in the third exterior power of its $7$-dimensional standard representation.
+This corresponds to the alternating Dickson trilinear form which is stabilized by $G_2$.
 In our case this amounts to finding horizontal sections of $\Lambda^3\EE_i$ for $i=1,2,3$, i.e. we have to show that $H^0(\Gm, \Lambda^3\EE_i)\neq 0$ or equivalently by duality that $H^2_c(\Gm, \Lambda^3 \EE_i)\neq 0$.
 For this it suffices to prove that

 Recall that